mabyre/mabyre.github.io/error/readme.md

 ## Jekyll is an error

-Jekyll is a big error
+Jekyll is a big error, why use Jekyll ?
+Is the question I ask me now for hours.

+Ok now we have a usable way to navigate into site but this is by hand.
+Every support should be carry from Jekyll just don't work.

 <img style="margin: 10px" src="https://github.com/mabyre/mabyre.github.io/blob/master/images/error/2022-07-21_15h36_12.png" alt="Github Pages Settings" />